Code-Institute-Submissions/Gym-Buddy/TESTING.md

 [CSS Validator](https://jigsaw.w3.org/css-validator/) :

-The test returned the following errors with bootstrap.
-None of the errors are assiosiated with the CSS used in this project and therfore were not actioned.
+The test returned no errors.

 ![CSS Validator](testing-images/Validatorcss.JPG)

+---

 ## Responsiveness

 To test the responsiveness of the site I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).

 - Mobile Devices

+The following mobile devices were utilised as part of the testing process:
+ - Moto G5
+ - Galaxy S5
+ - Pixel 2
+ - Pixel 2 XL
+ - iPhone 5/SE
+ - iPhone 6/7/8
+ - iPhone 6/7/8 Plus
+ - iPhone X

     - Home Screen: All content appears in correct locations with no overflow to either side.
 Scrolling works as intended.
 The navigation bar remians as a single line of 4 tabs on most modern screens and reduces down to 3 tabs with a further tab below on small screens such as the Moto G4.
 All layouts remain as intended.
 All buttons and drop down menus work and remain legible on all screen sizes.
     - Menu Screen: All content appears in correct locations with no overflow to either side.
 The page buttons remain in a single column on all mobile device screen sizes.